bg-write/candyfloss-flask/README.md

 To view the API for the entire feed, at the end of the local server URL, add "/api" (the rendered feed will only display the most recent 50 links).

 To view the API for a specific publication, the route is "/api/OUTLET" (i.e. "/api/Pitchfork").
-For now, case does matter i.e. "Pitchfork" is uppercase.
-Please see the bottom "The Ever-Evolving List of Outlets Featured On Candyfloss" section to see what publications are currently available to view on the API.
+For now, case does matter i.e. "Pitchfork" needs to be uppercase.
+Please see the bottom "The Ever-Evolving List of Outlets Featured On Candyfloss" section to see what publications are currently available to view on the API and how to spell them.

 ## Running Tests

 In a new terminal window, enter and run `pytest -v`.
 Pytest is testing `app.py` itself and each feed file found in the `feeds` folder.
+(More testing to come.)

 ---